WKhiro/WKhiro.github.io/README.md

 # Personal Website

 [Link](https://wkhiro.github.io/) <br/><br/>
 This is a single-page application (SPA) that I made in React using React Router.
 I've used ReactJS for a group project before, but wanted to use what I learned (and had yet to learn) about ReactJS to make my own website.
+Node.js was also used in order to utilize the packages provided by npm.
 I wanted to make my personal website a single-page application in order to make the website as fast as possible by cutting out all page reloading during website navigation.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features